- Academic Affairs

 All tours involving minors must first be approved by the Youth Activity Liaison according to procedures that will be set forth in the Youth Activity Guidelines.

-Tours can be approved for all ages, but there are restrictions on the areas that can be toured for minors under thirteen-years old.
+Tours can be approved for all ages, but there are restrictions on the areas that can be toured for minors under 13 years old.

 Yes.
-If the minor is less than thirteen-years old no tour of Prohibited Areas, Wet Laboratories or Hazardous Locations, as defined by the Policy, will be allowed.
+If the minor is less than 13 years old, no tour of prohibited areas, wet laboratories, or hazardous locations, as defined by the policy, will be allowed.

-Tours of Prohibited Areas, Wet Laboratories and Hazardous Locations may be approved for minors thirteen-years old or more only upon satisfaction of requirements set forth in the policy.
+Tours of prohibited areas, wet laboratories, and hazardous locations may be approved for minors 13 years old or more only upon satisfaction of requirements set forth in the policy.

-The tour sponsor must be identified, the sponsor must have agreement for the Principal Investigator (PI) or administrator of the area to be toured, all safety gear and instruction must be provided, if necessary and minors must follow rules regarding behavior during tour.
+The tour sponsor must be identified, the sponsor must have agreement for the principal investigator (PI) or administrator of the area to be toured, all safety gear and instruction must be provided, if necessary, and minors must follow rules regarding behavior during the tour.